tywerbicki/Problem_Solving/README.md

 ## How Sum

 Design a function that takes in a `target sum` and a vector of positive integers, and returns a vector that sums to the target sum using only elements present in the provided vector of positive integers.
 Returns `-1` if `target sum` is unattainable.

+## Best Sum

+Identical to 'How Sum', except returns the vector with the least number of elements.